The Growth of Dust in Galaxies in the First Billion Years with Applications to Blue Monsters: Simulation Methodology

 We first identify all particles within $2.5 \times$ the radius of the maximum-distance dark matter particle in the halo at $z=4$.
 We then trace all particles within this region back to their initial $z=99$ locations, which we then use to generate a target high-resolution region mask.
 The effective baryon mass resolution in the high-resolution region is initialized to $8.9 \times 10^4 M_\odot$.
 Dust particles, when present, have a factor $\sim 100$ lower mass on average.
 We build a sample of $6$ model galaxies to investigate via this technique, and discuss their basic physical properties in \S~\ref{section:physical_evolution}.

 Within these galaxies, gas cools via two-body collisional processes, free-free emission, recombination, metal line cooling, and Compton cooling off of the CMB \citep{katz96a}.
 The line cooling rates are computed as a function of density and temperature via {\sc cloudy} photoionization models \citep{ferland13a,vogelsberger13a}.
 At low temperatures, alongside metal line cooling, fine structure and molecular emission can be important: these rates are computed via fits to {\sc cloudy} tables performed by \citet{hopkins18a}.
-Gas self-shields at densities above $n>10^{-3}$ cm$^{-3}$ \citep{rahmati13a}.
+The abundance of metals available for cooling are self-consistently impacted by metal accretion onto dust grains (i.e. the metal abundances in gas cells is reduced/enhanced with dust grain growth/destruction).
+Gas self-shields at densities above $n>10^{-3}$ cm$^{-3}$ \citep{rahmati13a} beginning at $z=5$, though self-shielding is not expected to play a significant role over the cosmic time interval considered in this paper.
 Heating processes include cosmic rays \citep{guo08a}, and photoelectric heating \citep{wolfire03a}.

 Star formation occurs within gravitationally bound molecular gas.
 We set a density threshold for star formation of $n_{\rm thresh} \sim 150$ cm$^{-3}$.
 We follow a volumetric \citet{kennicutt98a} star formation relationship, with an efficiency per free fall time of $\epsilon_{\rm ff} \approx 0.01$ \citep{krumholz07b}.
 The molecular fraction of neutral gas is computed via the \citet{krumholz08a} prescriptions balancing Lyman-Werner photodissociation rates against molecular formation rates.
 These stars return energy and momentum back into the ISM via a range of channels, including stellar mass loss and energy injection by Type Ia and II SNe \citep{vogelsberger13a,torrey14a,marinacci19a,zhang24a}, photoionization by massive stars, radiation pressure, and OB and AGB stellar winds \citep[see ][for details]{marinacci19a}.
+The radiation pressure does not directly couple to the dust particles, though they are impacted by feedback events via gas-dust drag.
+Models directly coupling the radiation to the dust will be presented in future work.
 Metals that are injected into the ISM are advected as passive tracers with the fluid flow, which allows for a self-consistent coevolution of galaxies and their metal content.
 We discuss the metallicities of our model galaxies in the context of observations in \S~\ref{section:physical_evolution}.
 It is these free metals in the ISM that constitute the reservoir of material available for accretion onto dust grains.